Camp Two was a different pudding.

-They went everywhere armed (even in bed), and spent countless hours and thousands of rounds at the range.
+They went everywhere armed (even in bed) and spent countless hours and thousands of rounds at the range.
 Instructors kept them on-edge with realistic, surprise exercises and scenarios, always with live ammo.

 In Hereford, they trained at the SAS killing house in hostage rescuing.
-The approach taught, however, was different from standard SAS for they’d respond only to scenarios such as the immediate rescue of an agent and not to ‘normal’ hostage situations since that was an SAS job.
+The approach taught, however, was different from standard SAS for they’d respond only to scenarios such as the immediate rescue of an agent and not to ‘normal’ hostage situations since that was a SAS job.

 Then it was fieldcraft and reconnaissance.
 Candidates perfected how to approach targets, plan routes, establish and extract from observations posts, both urban and rural.